oCBP

 | Photoluminescence | 381 nm in DCM |

-| HOMO/LUMO | HOMO = 5.51 eV, LUMO = 1.91 eV, T1 = 2.95 eV [1] |
+| HOMO / LUMO | HOMO = 5.51 eV, LUMO = 1.91 eV, T1 = 2.95 eV [1] |

 | Synonyms | 2,2'-Di(9H-carbazol-9-yl)biphenyl, 2,2'-bis(carbazol-9-yl)biphenyl, o-CBP |

-| Classification / Family | Carbazole derivatives, fluorescent host materials, blue exciplex host materials, sublimed materials, OLED-TADF, Organic electronics. |
+| Classification or Family | Carbazole derivatives, fluorescent host materials, blue exciplex host materials, sublimed materials, OLED-TADF, Organic electronics. |

 Product Details